Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/bindings/misc.md

 TFC.misc.forceCollapse(level: Level, pos: BlockPos): boolean
 ```

-- `level`: The level where the collapse will occur
+- `level: Level`{: .language-javascript }: The level where the collapse will occur
-- `pos`: The center of the collapse
+- `pos: BlockPos`{: .language-javascript }: The center of the collapse

 ### Find Unsupported Positions